Sparse Index Tracking: Simultaneous Asset Selection and Capital Allocation via $\ell_0$-Constrained Portfolio: Experiments

 For the box constraint in (\ref{eq:ours}), the lower and upper bounds are set to $l = 0, u = 4/K_1$.
-The stepsizes $\gamma_1$ and $\gamma_2$ of the proposed algorithm is first set to sufficiently meet the conditions mentioned in Section \ref{sec:tools}, and then mulitiplied by $0.999$ every iteration.
+The stepsizes $\gamma_1$ and $\gamma_2$ of the proposed algorithm are first set to sufficiently meet the conditions mentioned in Section \ref{sec:preliminary}-\ref{sec:tools}, and then multiplied by $0.999$ every iteration.